Fiona Kidman

-Dame Fiona Judith Kidman DNZM OBE (née Eakin, born 26 March 1940) is a New Zealand novelist, poet, scriptwriter and short story writer.
+Dame Fiona Judith Kidman DNZM OBE (née Eakin; born 26 March 1940) is a New Zealand novelist, poet, scriptwriter and short story writer.
 She grew up in Northland, and worked as a librarian and a freelance journalist early in her career.
 She began writing novels in the late 1970s, with her works often featuring young women subverting society's expectations, inspired by her involvement in the women's liberation movement.
 Her first novel, A Breed of Women (1979), caused controversy for this reason but became a bestseller in New Zealand.
 Over the course of her career, Kidman has written eleven novels, seven short-story collections, two volumes of her memoirs and six collections of poetry.
 Her works explore women's lives and issues of social justice, and often feature historical settings.

 Kidman is an influential figure in New Zealand literature and has been active in New Zealand's literary community, including by serving as the president of the New Zealand Society of Authors and the New Zealand Book Council and as a creative writing tutor.
 She has won a number of prestigious awards over the course of her career, including a Prime Minister's Award for Literary Achievement and the top award for fiction at the New Zealand Book Awards on two occasions.

 Early life and career

-Kidman was born in Hāwera on 26 March 1940.
+Kidman was born in Hāwera, New Zealand, on 26 March 1940.
 She was the only child of Flora (née Small) and Hugh Eakin, and as a newborn baby she was briefly hospitalised with a milk allergy.
 After World War Two, her parents used their savings to put a deposit on a cheap block of land in Kerikeri.
 They stayed for a while on a British army soldier's farm in Kerikeri, where her parents worked as servants for the family, but later moved into an army hut on their land at the end of Darwin Road, where they lived for seven years.
-She attended Kerikeri Primary School followed by Northland College, where she has said she won the school English prize at age 13.
+She attended Kerikeri Primary School followed by Northland College, where she has said she won the school English prize when she was aged 13.
 After her father received an inheritance, the three of them moved to a farm in Waipu.
 She attended Waipu District High School for two years.
-After leaving high school at age 15, she worked at first in the local drapery store and subsequently as a librarian in Rotorua.
+After leaving high school at the age of 15, she worked at first in the local drapery store and subsequently as a librarian in Rotorua.